 The properties rating value and review counttell Google’s bots that the rating displayed is based on a rating system of 1 to 5 and that the star number (3.5) is based on 11 reviews.
 If you don’t have any numbers to add to these properties that are from customer reviews on your website, don’t use the AggregateRating tag.
 Google will simply mark it as erroneous.

 You don’t need a lot of coding experience to use schema, but you do have to mark each item on a webpage with a schema type if you want to cover it completely.
 It’s time-consuming, but it can be worth it if it means getting rich snippets in your Google search results.
 Here is a complete list of schema types.
 Schema.org provides examples of how the properties should look in your code.
 But the easiest way to figure out where to add structured data is by using Google’s Structured Data Markup Helper.

 You Want Google Star Ratings in Your Search Results

 Getting Google star ratings in your search results doesn’t just make your products look good.
 It helps you stand out from your competitors and improves the chances that you’ll get a rich snippet.
-A rich snippet will take up more real estate on an SERP and help you generate more traffic.
+A rich snippet will take up more real estate on a SERP and help you generate more traffic.
 The ratings also add more legitimacy to your business.
 People trust ratings, so they’re more likely to trust a business that has been rated positively by their peers.
 Just remember to follow Google’s rules when using schema to put up star ratings.
-To find out more about how you can stand out in search, contact us at Bliss Drive for a free consultation!
+To find out more about how you can stand out in your search, contact us at Bliss Drive for a free consultation!